-Asian shares follow Wall Street higher on US job report
+World stocks mixed after US job data back Fed rate outlook

-HONG KONG (AP) — Major Asian stock indexes nudged higher Monday while the dollar rebounded as a U.S. job report showed strong wage gains, giving more ammunition to U.S. policymakers planning further rate rises.
+HONG KONG (AP) — World stock markets were mixed Monday while the dollar regained some strength after a U.S. job report showed strong wage gains, giving more ammunition to U.S. policymakers planning further rate rises.

 US JOBS: Friday’s Labor Department report painted a mixed picture of U.S. employment.
 It showed that companies added a solid but slightly disappointing 156,000 jobs in December.
 On the other hand, hourly pay jumped 2.9 percent from the year before, which was the biggest monthly increase in seven years.
-For 2016 overall, job growth in the world’s biggest economy remained steady in 2016, although the pace was slower than in 2015.
+For 2016 overall, job growth in the world’s biggest economy remained steady, although the pace was slower than in 2015.

-ANAYST VIEW: “U.S. markets have closed off the first week of the year with a steady set of gains across sectors and the same can be seen in most Asian markets,” said Jingyi Pan, market strategist at IG in Singapore.
-“With improving indicators in the U.S. and across Asia, we could see a second set of gains this week in this data-filled week.”

 Most Read Stories